-It’s basically just peanuts, often roasted, that are ground until they turn into a paste.
+Its just peanuts, often roasted, that are grinded until they turn into a paste.

-However, this doesn’t apply to many commercial brands of peanut butter that contain various added ingredients, such as sugar, vegetable oils, and even trans fat.
+But, this doesn’t apply to many commercial brands of peanut butter that contain variety of added ingredients, such as sugar, vegetable oils, and even trans fat.

-Eating too much added sugar and trans fat has been linked to various health problems, such as heart disease.
-Rather than buying junk food, choose real peanut butter.
+Eating too much added sugar and trans fat has been linked to various health issues, such as heart disease.
+Rather going for junk food, choose real peanut butter.
 It should contain nothing but peanuts and maybe a bit of salt.

 Nutritional Profile of Peanut Butter-